Door dents

 Large trucks

 This is more of a physical issue than anything else.
-Big trucks and SUVs fill up more space in a parking spot, leaving less room for doors to open.
-They also sit up taller which means any door dings from them will likely be higher up on your vehicle and even easier to see.
+Big trucks and SUVs fill up more space in a parking spot, and on top of that, their huge doors open much wider than car doors.

 Older Cadillacs and Lincolns

-Sometimes even good-hearted old people can be the worst offenders for door dings.
+Sometimes even good-hearted old people can be the worst offenders for door dings though.
 They aren’t doing it on purpose – they just can’t see or hear as well as they used to.
 That can be a real problem when it comes to handling a 5,000lb chunk of metal.

 Their mobility might be compromised as well and that makes it difficult to get in and out of a vehicle.
 That’s when the door gets kicked open into the side of your car.